 On road networks, arcs may be associated with several attributes (distance, cost, time, etc.), and this implies that the shortest path does not coincide with the cheapest or quickest path.
-Therefore, an additional approach consists in representing the related non-complete graph by using a multi-graph [27], which allows for multiple arcs between each pair of nodes to account for the best paths associated with each attribute.
-The computational efficiency of multi-graphs has been questioned in [38] and reaffirmed in [5].
-Instead of resorting to a multi-graph, [65] and [32] define their VRPs on a road-network, and then propose heuristic procedures that aggregate the attributes associated with each arc.
-They transform the original graph into a complete one by shortest paths, which is also the approach adopted in our work.
+Therefore, an additional approach consists of representing the related non-complete graph by using a multigraph (see, e.g., Garaix et al. (2010) and Ben Ticha et al. (2019)), which allows for multiple arcs between each pair of nodes to account for the best paths associated with each attribute.
+The computational efficiency of multigraphs has been questioned in Letchford et al. (2014) and reaffirmed in Ben Ticha et al. (2017).
+Instead of resorting to a multi-graph, Zografos and Androutsopoulos (2008) and Huang et al. (2006) define their VRPs on a road-network, and then propose heuristic procedures that aggregate the attributes associated with each arc.
+They transform the original graph into a complete one by shortest paths, which is similar to the approach adopted in our work.

-Finally, it is important to mention the class of problems known as arc routing problems [15], which are based on road networks and, unlike VRPs, the demand is located along the edges of the network.
-As pointed out in [6], the main difference between arc routing problems and VRPs on road networks is that in the former the demand is associated with a large subset of arcs, while in the latter the demand is only on a small subset of nodes.
+Finally, it is important to mention the class of problems known as arc routing problems (Corberán and Laporte (2015)), which are based on road networks and, unlike VRPs, the demand is located along the edges of the network.
+As pointed out in Ben Ticha et al. (2018), the main difference between arc routing problems and VRPs on road networks is that in the former the demand is associated with a large subset of arcs, while in the latter the demand is only on a small subset of nodes.